IronWifi/docs/user_Guide/Account/scep.md

 - **CA Certificate Trusted -** This can be downloaded from [this link](https://console.ironwifi.com/assets/html/ironwifi_comodo.crt)
 - **SCEP Server URL -** https://{{region}}.ironwifi.com/api/{{owner_id}}/certificates/scep

-**!Note!** Your users must exist in the ironwifi console or the user autocreation needs to be enabled for this to work
+**!Note!** Your users must exist in the ironwifi console or the user autocreation must be enabled for this to work

 1. Create a new Trusted Certificate profile with the following configuration options: